-5.2.4 Notification and Appeals
+5.2.3 Notification and Appeals

-User Program Services issues decisions to the applicants for approved proposals and brief reasons for denied proposals.
-Peer reviewer comments, as well as the composite score and relative ranking (top 25%, top 50%, and bottom 50%) for all user proposals, are made available to the applicants in the EMSL User Portal.
+UPS issues decisions to the applicants for approved proposals and brief reasons for denied proposals.
+Peer reviewer comments, as well as the composite score for all user proposals, are made available to the applicants in the EMSL User Portal.

-Appeals may be submitted following the process outlined in $\underline{\text{section } 6.0}$ .
+Appeals may be submitted following the process outlined in Section 6.0.

-5.2.5 Project Team Access and Project Closure
+5.2.4 Project Team Access and Project Closure

-Team members on approved proposals work through the assigned project manager or User Program Services to arrange visits or remote access.
+Team members on approved proposals work through the assigned PM or UPS to arrange visits or remote access.
 Prior to any direct access, users must complete required training and access requirements.

 Projects close automatically based on their project type.
-Except for limited scope projects that are open for only 90 days, EMSL team members, as well as the PI and PM, will be notified one month in advance of the project's planned end date.
-If there are special circumstances that may warrant an extension, the PMs will work with the PIs and the IRP leaders to submit a request for extension to the User Program Services team (IRPLs and PMs).
+Except for limited scope projects, EMSL team members, as well as the PI and PM, will be notified one month in advance of the project's planned end date.
+If there are special circumstances that may warrant an extension, the PMs will work with the PIs and the IRP leaders to submit a request for extension to the UPS team (IRPLs and PMs).
 The assigned PM will make sure existing policies are being followed for user program transparency and will acquire input from the appropriate SAL.
 The LPM will approve or deny based on the input.
 Projects may, however, be closed at any time for cause by the EMSL director.